chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-3-the-spirits.md

 organizing a world that is basically composed of particles vibrating and moving in an unimaginable number of ways with no inherent meaning or qualities.

-All three of them *embrace* science and the knowledge of the world it’s given us.
+All three of them *embrace* science and the knowledge it’s given us of the world.
 Instead of ignoring it or insisting that it’s all lies, they show that if you take what we’ve learned and keep going, you end up, whether you intended to or not, with a world that’s far more mysterious and subtle than we usually imagine.
 A world in which spirits may, after all, be able to live.